MOSIX is a cluster management system that provides a single-system image.

 processes to remote nodes - it is all done automatically.

-Allocation of applications to nodes are supervised by a comprehensive
+Allocation of processes to nodes are supervised by a comprehensive

 set of on-line algorithms that monitor the state of the resources and